begriffs/css-ratiocinator/README.md

   pages together into a single page with multiple body tags.
 This long assembled page will provide enough data to the Ratiocinator to create a new style that respects everything your site does.</dd>

-  <dt>Pasting the code into the console is weird, is there a better way?</dt>
-  <dd>Yes, it is weird and there will be a better way.
-What you see
-  so far is an experiment to try the automated refactoring ideas.
-  Ultimately I imagine creating a command-line tool that accepts urls and outputs to stdout.</dd>

   <dt>How is this different from other CSS tidying programs?</dt>
   <dd>The Ratiocinator does not read your CSS files at all, it ignores